-Trust me, as you read this DeLonghi Dinamica review, you’ll see why I believe it holds the title for the best mid-range super-automatic espresso machine available.
+Trust me, as you read this DeLonghi Dinamica review, you’ll see why I believe it holds the title for the best mid range super automatic espresso machine with a steam wand available.

 DeLonghi has a quality machine in nearly every price range, which the competition finds hard to beat.
 It also helps that sometimes the Italians are the only ones with reasonable options at a certain price point.

-Though it’s been close to two years since my first review of the DeLonghi Dinamica super-automatic espresso machine, since that time, no one has produced any serious competition.
+It’s been close to two years since my first review of the DeLonghi Dinamica super automatic espresso machine, since that time, no one has produced any serious competition.

 Instead, DeLonghi has stepped up once again with the DeLonghi Dinamica Plus.
-I must say, you have to appreciate any company whose number one competition is itself.
+You have to appreciate any company whose number one competition is itself.

 That’s why I think a proper update of the original review is definitely in order.
 Even after two years, the DeLonghi Dinamica — the one without the “Plus” — rises head and shoulders above the competition.